borntofrappe/fullstack-d3/README.md

   .attr('d', pathGenerator(d));
 ```

-The circle, instead, is positioned thanks to the `centroid` method, providing the center of a GeoJSON object and for a specific generator function.
+The circle is positioned thanks to the `centroid` method, providing the center of a GeoJSON object and for a specific generator function.

 ```js
 console.log(pathGenerator.centroid(sphere)); // [x, y]